NEMO-consortium/3_GYRE_PISCES_eddy/docs/tutorial-2.md

 Once installed, NEMO5 provides a suite of reference configurations in the _cfgs_ folder.
 Two gyre configurations are already installed: GYRE_BFM and GYRE_PISCES.
 In this tutorial, we use GYRE_PISCES which couples the dynamical ocean model of NEMO to PISCES.
-This allows to compute the evolution of bio-eo-chemical matters whitin our ocean domain.
+This allows one to compute the evolution of bio-geo-chemical properties whitin our ocean domain.

 In order to compare different mesoscale coefficients, we need to carefully set-up an experimental protocol.
-The idea is to turn-oon the GM tracer advection scheme using a constant $\kappa_{gm}$.
+The idea is to turn on the GM tracer advection scheme using a constant $\kappa_{gm}$.
 We will call this experiment _EXPCTRL_ since it serves as control run in order to compare circulation changes with the other runs.
 The simulation is first spun-up by running the model with the exact same parameters (_EXPSPIN_).
 The final state of the spin-up will serve at the initial state of the other experiments.